眾生無邊誓願度

 The World of Black Boxes (17)

-There is actually no such thing as "energy" in the true sense.
+There is actually no such thing as "energy."
 What is referred to as energy is the material particles composed of the four great elements, such as photons, electrons, neutrons, protons, and other particles.
-These particles are in a constant state of arising and ceasing, perishing and reappearing in succession, one after another, creating the illusion of energy.
-Moreover, these particles undergo instantaneous arising and cessation along specific orbits, much like matter moving along a track.
-During the surface movement of particles, the seeds of the four great elements are continuously changing.
+They are constantly arising and ceasing, ceasing here and arising there, one after another, creating the illusion of energy.
+Moreover, these particles undergo momentary arising and ceasing along certain orbits, as if matter were moving along a trajectory.
+In the surface motion of these particles, the seeds of the four great elements are continuously changing.
 When we observe this, we perceive it as a transformation of energy.
-Yet, the role played by the tathāgatagarbha within this process remains unknown and unseen by us; we only perceive the superficial phenomena.
+Yet, the role played by the Tathāgatagarbha within this remains unknown and unseen by us; we only recognize the superficial phenomena.
 This is ignorance.

-Sound particles, composed of the four great elements, can penetrate walls and other obstacles; barriers like walls cannot block the propagation and permeation of these particles.
-These particles are captured by the tathāgatagarbha from distant sounds and then transmitted along a path to the ear faculty and eardrum, continuing all the way to the supramundane faculty at the back of the head.
-There, they first form a relatively coarse sound, which interacts with the inner ear faculty, giving rise to ear consciousness.
-This ear consciousness discerns the coarse vibrational phenomena.
-Subsequently, based on this coarse sound object, a subtle mental object of sound is further assembled and manifested.
-This mental object contacts the mental faculty (manas), prompting the tathāgatagarbha to give rise to mind consciousness, which then discerns it.
+Particles of the four great elements, such as sound, can penetrate walls and other obstacles; barriers like walls cannot block the propagation and permeation of these particles.
+These particles are captured by the Tathāgatagarbha from distant sounds and then transmitted along a path to the ear faculty, the eardrum, and further to the subtle sense faculty at the back of the head.
+There, they first form a coarse sound, which interacts with the inner ear faculty, giving rise to auditory consciousness.
+This auditory consciousness discriminates the coarse vibrational phenomena.
+Subsequently, based on the coarse sound object, a subtle mental object of sound is further composed and manifested.
+This mental object comes into contact with the manas (the mental faculty), prompting the Tathāgatagarbha to generate mental consciousness, which then cognizes the sound.

-The subtle mental phenomena encompassing the content, nature, attributes, distance, pleasantness or unpleasantness, and other aspects of various sounds are called mental objects (dharma dust).
-Once these mental objects are formed, the mental faculty (manas) determines whether to engage with them based on its interest.
-If it is interested, it decides to discern; the tathāgatagarbha will then manifest mind consciousness to discern it together with the ear consciousness.
-If the mental faculty is not interested, it decides to avoid discernment; the tathāgatagarbha will not give rise to mind consciousness for discernment, the ear consciousness will also vanish, and the sound will not be heard.
-Therefore, even if a sound exists, we may not hear it—such as in states of deep meditation, intense focus on other matters, states of mental absence, and so forth—we remain unaware of that particular sound.
+The subtle mental objects, including the content, nature, attributes, distance, likes and dislikes, etc., of various sounds, are called dharma objects.
+Once these dharma objects are formed, the manas determines whether to engage with them based on its interest.
+If the manas is interested, it decides to cognize, and the Tathāgatagarbha will generate mental consciousness to cognize along with the auditory consciousness.
+If the manas is not interested, it decides to avoid cognition, and the Tathāgatagarbha does not generate mental consciousness for cognition.
+The auditory consciousness also ceases, and we do not hear the sound.
+Therefore, even if a sound exists, we may not hear it—such as in states of deep concentration, intense focus on other matters, or inattentiveness—and thus remain unaware of certain sounds.

 ——Master Sheng-Ru's Teachings